On the spectrum of an operator associated with least-squares finite elements for linear elasticity: Numerical Results

 When the system approaches the incompressible limit, the displacement presents a recirculation close to the re-entrant corner.
 A coarse mesh is not capable to represent such vortex.
 For $\lambda=1$ this situation doesn't occur.
 In order to better describe this phenomenon, we report in Figures~\ref{fig:left_lshape_mesh_iteration3} and~\ref{fig:Nonniform_lshape_mesh_iteration3} the eigenfunction corresponding to the first eigenvalue on the mesh after three refinements for $\lambda=100$.
 We see that the correct vortex is not well approximated, possibly because of the mesh being coarse so that there are not enough degrees of freedom close to the re-entrant corner.
 As we refine, specifically starting from the fifth iteration and onwards, the expected circulation is noticed as Figures~\ref{fig:left_lshape_mesh_iteration5} and~\ref{fig:Nonuniform_lshape_mesh_iteration5} illustrate.
 This might be the reason why we need a fine mesh to observe the expected rate for the first eigenvalue.

-On the contrary, the re-entrant corner has no negative effects on the second eigenvalue even for coarse meshes, see for example the third iteration for the second eigenfunction on a Nonuniform mesh with $N=16$ and $\lambda=100$ plotted in Figure \ref{fig:second_eig_Nonuniform_lshape_lam100}.
+On the contrary, the re-entrant corner has no negative effects on the second eigenvalue even for coarse meshes.
+This can be seen, for example, in Figure~\ref{fig:second_eig_Nonuniform_lshape_lam100} which illustrates the second eigenfunction on a Nonuniform mesh with $N=16$ and $\lambda=100$.